Cost$418.55 per credit before fees

 The online Bachelor of Science in Accounting provides students with theoretical and analytical frameworks required to work effectively in public, private, or governmental accounting.
 It teaches students the fundamental and advanced techniques needed to assist future clients and firms with financial reports.
 Small class sizes help tailor to the flexibility of completing courses on-campus and online, with the ability to take certification examinations through our campus to become a Certified Public Accountant (CPA), Certified Management Accountant (CMA), or Certified Internal Auditor (CIA).

 All admission materials must be at the Office of Admissions no later than 4:30 p.m.
-CST on the deadlines noted.
+Central on the deadlines noted.

 This degree requires 120 total credits, with 63 of those within the major.
-Here is a sampling of courses you might take:
+Here are some courses you might take: